sasanarakkha/study-tools/patimokkha-learning.md

 - Install [Anki](https://apps.ankiweb.net/)

-- Double-click on the downloaded file SBS Pāli-English Vocab.apkg, and it will appear in your Anki.
+- Double-click on the downloaded file patimokkha-learning.apkg, and it will appear in your Anki.